Here’s the deal …

 There are two things I really like about most of Garden of Life protein powder products: 1.) they’re cheap, and 2.) they’re organic.

-When I analyzed the ingredients and nutrition facts in their protein powders, I found some stuff I didn’t like.
+When I analyzed the ingredients and nutrition facts in their protein powders, I discovered some things that may be cause for concern.

 In this article, I’m going to share those findings with you, so you can decide for yourself whether Garden of Life’s raw protein powders are the right choice for you.